microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDomainServiceConfigurationRecord.md

 After you have successfully verified the ownership of a domain and you have indicated what services you plan to use with the domain, you can request Microsoft Entra ID to return you a set of DNS records which you need to add to the zone file of the domain so that the services can work properly with your domain.

+In delegated scenarios, the signed-in user must have either a supported Microsoft Entra role or a custom role with the necessary permissions.
+The minimum roles required for this operation are:

+- Domain Name Administrator
+- Global Reader

 ## Examples

 ### Example 1: Retrieve domain service configuration records by Name